-Over the past few years, I’ve enjoyed covering the slow return of various favorite trade shows, such as the Affordable Art Fair and NY Now while holding-out for what I like to call ‘The Big One.’
+Over the past two years, I’ve enjoyed covering the slow return of various favorite trade shows, such as the Affordable Art Fair and NY Now while holding-out for what I like to call ‘The Big One.’
 Finally, after an absence of two excruciating years, the Summer Fancy Food Show (sponsored by the Specialty Food Association) made what can only be called a triumphant comeback in June of this year.
 It has taken me this long to distill the experience because, wow, the show was just overwhelming on so many levels.

 Shortly after I moved to NYC, I started dating a wonderful Jewish guy.
 We were together for about 8 years, until we eventually broke up amicably.
 He was pretty much a perfect boyfriend, but once it was over, what I missed most about our relationship was the delicious Jewish food I enjoyed so very much when we visited his family for the holidays.
 As a matter of fact, I am still not over it.
 Because Jewish food is the bomb.

 Fortunately, for those who crave authentic Jewish home cooking but either don’t have a Jewish Mother/ Grandmother, or just don’t want the fuss of maintaining a committed relationship, there is PJ Bernstein Deli, where you can eat like you are a member of the tribe every day of the week.
 Founded in 1965, one visit to PJ Bernstein will show you why celebrities flock to this place, and families trust them to handle all their holiday catering.

 Continue reading Restaurant Review: PJ Bernstein Jewish Delicatessen Serves All of Your Favorites